RealGamerzYT7/RG-RANKS/README.md

-If You Are Making A Video On My Ranks Pack You Should Give me Credit In Your Video and in That video Descriptions! don't put my pack in paylink other website you cannot do this! just give me github page link in description or in comments! put my channel link https://youtube.com/@realgamerzyt
+If You Are Making A Video On My Ranks Pack You Should Give me Credit In Your Video and in That video Descriptions! don't put my pack in paylink other website you cannot do this! just give me github page link in description or in comments! and don't give durect links like mediafire link etc! put my channel link https://youtube.com/@realgamerzyt